-During the meeting, the consultant will present the draft visions and goals covering education, housing, arts, housing affordability, arts, economic development, transportation, and green infrastructure.
-Following the presentation, community members will participate in an open house to provide feedback and input.
-This meeting is a follow up to the workshop held this past July..
+During the meeting, the consultant presented the draft visions and goals covering education, housing, arts, housing affordability, arts, economic development, transportation, and green infrastructure.
+Following the presentation, community members participated in an open house to provide feedback and input.
+This meeting was a follow up to the workshop held this past July.

 Report from July 25, 2018 Public Visioning Meeting

 The North End Revitalization Task Force held a public visioning meeting on July 25 at the

 Sherwood Event Hall in Sandy Springs’ North End.
 Approximately 270 citizens attended.
 In